Kerman1337/Keyforgetful/README.md

 ---

-## 🤔 **What is this template all about?**
+## 🤔 **What is this program about?**

-* Программа для хранения информации личных аккаунтов. В качестве безопасности используется асимметричное шифрование RSA и SHA512.
+* Program which creates secured data-bases by using RSA & SHA512 decryption.
-* Для максимальной безопасности запускайте программу в изолированной среде(виртуальной машине), храните приватный ключ отдельно в безопасном месте(на съемном носителе информации).
+* Data Base may contain your login, password for every website / client.
-* text here
+* Program allows to generate original and safe password, if your password isn't that safe or original.
-* more text here
+* After creating a data-base you will always be able to view your data, even on different PC, but you should copy `.db` files somewhere and import them then.
-* AND EVEN MORE TEXT HERE WHY
+* If you use the program on someone's PC we recommend to not leave `.db` files and save them somewhere, too.

 ---